mtulio/ansible-collection-okd-installer/docs/guides/OCI/hack/dev-platform-external-custom-release.md

 # Platform External - creating a custom release to support it on 4.13

-This guide describes how to create a custom OCP release image with minimal changes to enable Platform `External` to be considered 'external' on the `library-go` - `IsCloudProviderExternal()`, signalizing the Kubelet (MCO) and Kube Controller Manager (KCMO) flag `--cloud-provider` be external, waiting for an external CCM be deployed on install time (in this case [OCI CCM](https://github.com/oracle/oci-cloud-controller-manager))
+This guide describe how to create a custom OCP release image with minimal changes to enable Platform `External` to be considered 'external' on the `library-go` - `IsCloudProviderExternal()`, signalizing the Kubelet (MCO) and Kube Controller Manager (KCMO) flag `--cloud-provider` be external, waiting for an external CCM be deployed on install time (in this case [OCI CCM](https://github.com/oracle/oci-cloud-controller-manager))

 This is part of a PoC to enable Platform External to install CCM on install time.
 All the work has been mapped on the [Enhancement Proposal 1353](https://github.com/openshift/enhancements/pull/1353).